informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

 ### References
 - This old article discussed issues with window.onerror. https://danlimerick.wordpress.com/2014/01/18/how-to-catch-javascript-errors-with-window-onerror-even-on-chrome-and-firefox/
 - This article summarizes window.onerror support for each browser and provide an example to wrap a function so the exception can be logged.
 Maybe we can use the same method? https://blog.sentry.io/2016/01/04/client-javascript-reporting-window-onerror.html

-## General

-### Extracting `common` code
-- When writing functionality that can already be found in another part of Chaise, that's usually a good candidate for pulling this functionality out and into the `chaise/common` folder.
-Instead of refactoring the common functionality out of an app, a good practice is to simply copy the existing functionality into the `common` folder and then have the existing functionality call the code in `chaise/common`.
-Actual refactoring will occur in a later cycle.
-This minimizes disruptions to existing apps and encourages code reuse.
-- An example: I'm working on a Feature X for the RecordEdit app, and this function has been already been written into the Search app.
-Instead of duplicating the function in both apps, I copy the code for Feature X from Search into `chaise/common` and genericize the function as necessary.
-In Data Entry, I simply call the code in `chaise/common` to get Feature X. In Search, the function's body is replaced with a call to the Feature X function in `chaise/common`.

-### Session
-The Navbar fetches the session object for information to display in the Navbar.
-Each app needs to also individually fetch the session so that we can make sure the session is available before trying to do anything with the reference.
-NOTE: This was causing a race condition before when we were relying on the session being fetched in the navbar and attaching it to $rootScope.

-### Use variable vs string in lookup
-The purpose of using variables or enumeration is to avoid rewriting (or copy-and-pasting) the same string in multiple places.
-- if you have more than one call site in more than one script, then define the variable in the utilities.js script and add it to the module (e.g., module._tag_default = "tag:...default") and it may then be used by code in different ermrestjs scripts (e.g., referencing module._tag_default somewhere).
-Note that this is not being added to the public interface.
-Code outside of the various ermrestjs scripts are not intended to use these variables.
-Hence we follow the underscore prefix convention _variableName, which by convention indicates that the variable should be considered private to the module and clients are at least warned not to use it.
-- Example: The `messageMap` constant can be used to store and display user-facing messages in Chaise.

-[Ermrestjs#68](https://github.com/informatics-isi-edu/ermrestjs/issues/68) contains detail discussion related to this topic.

-### Naming Conventions
-There are a few naming conventions that are being used across the apps.
-This pertains to variables, module names, and file names.
-- File names should be written in camel case (camelCase) with identifying information separated by `.` (`*.controller.js`, `*.app.js`, `*.html`).
-- Angular modules need to be defined like the following `chaise.*`.
-Chaise identifies the set of apps it applies to and the `*` is that modules purpose in chaise.
-- Service, Factory, Provider, Controller, and other angular classes should be defined with camel case text leading with a capital letter.
-For example: `ErrorDialogController` is the convention for naming controllers.
-Don't shorten the text to `ctrl` because we should be using controller as syntax and want to have a more readable structure to our code.
-- Variables should follow a similar naming convention using camel case text.
-Variables and functions that are prefixed with an underscore `_`, should be treated as private variables and used with caution.
-- Folder names should be different from file names.
-Of course folders don't have an extension so it's more apparent that they are folders, but developers should use `-` separated names for folders, i.e. `common\templates\data-link`.